 With the continued push towards transparency, it is becoming easier to understand the carbon footprint of materials.
 Databases such as the Inventory of Carbon and Energy provide critical insights that allow homeowners to better comprehend what they are installing for their home.
 Some carbon-intensive materials (i.e. concrete) can be produced using materials which are waste (such as fly-ash) and other materials (i.e. cork) that are naturally low-carbon or even no-net-carbon.

 Consider Materials that Sequester Carbon

 Thanks to programs such as the Technology and Equipment for Clean Heating (TECH) and Building Initiative for Low Emissions Development (BUILD), which are both found in California, sustainable living can be a reality for homeowners.
-These complementary, statewide initiatives facilitate easier access to water and heating equipment at a lower cost and require residential and commercial buildings to cut their carbon emissions by 2040.
+These free, statewide resources facilitate easier access to water and heating equipment at a lower cost and require residential and commercial buildings to cut their carbon emissions by 2040.

 Search online to see if your state has tax incentives and rebates to make your greener housing dreams possible.

 See how easy this was?
 Watch as your home becomes more energy efficient by incorporating practices of renewable energy from your own system or the grid.
 Just as a reminder, you should select products and materials that were created via efficient use of carbon and consider opportunities that store atmospheric carbon with materials within your home.
 Good luck and happy building!

 Peter Dull is a student at Vanderbilt University, studying Economics and Public Policy with minors in Business and Data Science